-After landing at Amsterdam’s Schiphol Airport, in the Netherlands, we caught a train for a 25-minute ride into the city’s Central Station.
-At the railway station, we inquired about catching a cab to our hotel but were told that it was located nearby.
+After landing at Schiphol Airport in the Netherlands, we caught a train for a 25-minute ride into Amsterdam.
+At the downtown railway station, we inquired about catching a cab to our hotel but were told that it was located nearby.
 And so, with bags in hand, we set off through the streets of on our short walk!
 We needed to stretch our legs in any case.

 The walk turned out to be about a kilometer before we arrived at our hotel, the Hotel Nadia.

-Hotel Nadia is located on the Keizersgracht Canal, which is one canal over from the Prinsengracht (Prince’s) Canal.
+Hotel Nadia is located on the Keizersgracht Canal in Amsterdam, which is one canal over from the Prinsengracht (Prince’s) Canal.

 The Prinsengracht (Prince’s) Canal is the longest main canal in Amsterdam, and it was named after The Prince of Orange.
 In this picture that we took from the top of the Westerkerk (West Church), you can see a street corner on the left side of the picture.
 Across from this corner, on the other side of the canal, is 263 Prinsengracht.